sruben1/Text-Terminal/README.md

 * A 64-bit Linux system (or even WSL).
 * A Linux shell compatible with the ncurses API.
-* [xClip](https://github.com/astrand/xclip) must be installed for cut, copy and paste.
+* [xClip](https://github.com/astrand/xclip) must be installed for copy and paste.
-* ncursesw version 6 and dependencies.
+* ncursesw version 6 and dependencies in order to build your executable.

 ## Usage